sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Keeping our objects as shallow as possible might be a good idea if we update them often.

-While we’re waiting for JavaScript [to get native immutability](https://github.com/tc39/proposal-record-tuple), there are two non-exclusive ways we can make our lives easier today:
+While we’re waiting for JavaScript to get native immutability, there are two non-exclusive ways we can make our lives easier today:

 - prevent mutations;
 - simplify object updates.

+I> The [JavaScript records & tuples proposal](https://github.com/tc39/proposal-record-tuple) is now in Stage 2.

 **Preventing mutations** is good because it’s so easy to miss them during code reviews, and then spend many hours debugging weird issues.